vivaria/edisonrul.ing/docs/source/cards/s/stygian-dirge.md

 ### Card Rulings

-●Multiple copies of “Stygian Dirge” accumulate their effects.
+*   Multiple copies of “Stygian Dirge” accumulate their effects.